oakleychen0707/qr_code_share_dialog/README.md

     // Generate QR Code
     try {
         int size = 180;
-        qrCodeBitmap = generateQRCode(this.shortShareCode, size, size);
+        // shortShareCode can be any string value that you want to encode in the QR code. qrCodeBitmap = generateQRCode(this.shortShareCode, size, size);
         qrCodeImg.setImageBitmap(qrCodeBitmap);
     } catch (Exception e) {